 Top of page

-“No Country is Perfect” – the doctrine of sin and relativised wickedness
+“No Country is Perfect” – the doctrine of sin and relativised wickedness The Opinions

 In response to being asked about the recent Amnesty International report which accuses Israel of committing the crime of apartheid against Palestinians, Prime Minister Scott Morrison replied that “no country is perfect.”